LimitPoint/TimeWarp/README.md

 let _ = ScaleFunctionTestType.allCases .map({ testScaleVideo(scaleType: $0) })
 ```

-If you run the app on the Mac then navigate to the apps Documents folder, using 'Go to Folder...' from the Finder's 'Go' menu, to find the generated samples to play.
+Run the app on the Mac and navigate to the apps Documents folder using 'Go to Folder...' from the 'Go' menu in the Finder.
+There you will find the generated variably scaled video samples.

 Here is an explicit sample with the scaling function s(t) = sqrt(t), and kDefaultURL pointing to a video bundle resource.

 The output is a video whose rate of play slowly increases:

 ```swift
 let kDefaultURL = Bundle.main.url(forResource: "DefaultVideo", withExtension: "mov")!